Skip to content

 • Starting preschool

-Like all of these regressions resulting from developmental progressions, this is not necessarily a sign that a change needs to be made.
+Regressions are not necessarily a sign that a change needs to be made.
 Sleep disruptions are often temporary if you stay consistent with your toddler or preschooler’s bedtime schedule.
 If your toddler is pushing the boundaries during these changes, know that it’s normal and continue to prioritize sleep.

 First, let’s think about reasons a toddler might refuse a nap they actually need.
 Ask yourself: